hillthebingus/lobster-protect/.github/README.md

 * A menu should pop-up, find the `lobster-protect` folder in your system, wherever you cloned it.

+* After you've selected it, you should have LobsterProtect installed!
+Happy safe browsing ❣️🦞.

 # Future plans

 This is more of an informative section that aims to answer questions before they're asked.